Physical Therapy Guide to Osgood-Schlatter Disease

 Your physical therapist will likely examine your hip as well as other nearby areas, such as your feet and core (midsection).
 Testing these areas will help determine whether they, too, might be contributing to your knee condition.

 If your physical therapist suspects more than a stress-related irritation, they will likely refer you to an orthopedic physician.
-Symptoms like a recent significant loss of motion or strength, or severe pain with certain movements, may suggest the need for diagnostic imaging (i.e., ultrasound, X-ray, or MRI).
+Symptoms like a recent significant loss of motion or strength, or severe pain with certain movements, may suggest the need for diagnostic imaging (such as ultrasound, X-ray, or MRI).

 How Can a Physical Therapist Help?